5 Rules For Choosing The Right Protein Bar

-If you’re already a protein veteran, then you also know that getting a diverse array of natural sources is key, but sometimes life throws a wrench in your plans and you have to improvise.
+If you’re already a protein veteran, then you also know that getting a diverse array of natural sources is key.
+If you have the time, you can choose from various types of protein powder, and make shakes every day to boost your intake.
+But sometimes life throws a wrench in your plans and you have to improvise.
 Nowadays everyone is short on time, shuttling from one commitment to the next, making obtaining the right quantity of protein tougher.
 In this case, grabbing a protein bar can be the perfect solution to keep you fueled on the go.
 Companies have caught on to this fact, and we have undergone a protein bar revolution.
 You’ve probably noticed the extreme uptick in the availability of protein bars at your local grocery store and left feeling extremely overwhelmed.
 I’m here to help you cut through the noise and make the decision that is best for you.

 Here are 5 boxes you should check off before choosing your next protein bar.

 When choosing a protein bar it’s extremely important to understand how you plan to use it first.
 The amount of protein in a typical bar on the market ranges from around 10-30g of protein.
 Where your bar lands on this spectrum will play a major role in how efficiently it works for you.

 If you are looking for a healthy snack idea, a protein bar in the range of 10-15g would be okay.
 Don’t expect these bars to keep you full though.
 The amount of protein present is also too low to maximize any muscle-building effects.
 In this case, you are much better off pairing these bars with a handful of nuts to add a source of fat and boost your protein intake closer to 20g.
 If you are looking to replace a meal (you don’t want to do this on a regular basis but we understand that things happen) or maximize your muscle-building capabilities, choose a bar that is in the 25g-30g range.